christopherbwabwa/contact-app/README.md

 ## Usage

-- You can apply CRUD operations to those contacts.
+- You can apply all RESTFUL operations to those contacts & to companies also.
-- You can filter them by multiples fields like company, first_name, last_name, and so on...
+- You can even filter them by multiples fields like company, first_name, last_name, and so on...

-To get started you can run the command:
+For an easy start you can run the command:

 `` php artisan migrate:fresh --seed .``

 You will then get some fake data ( users, companies, and contacts) to quickly test.

 Each user has some companies with some contacts related.

+Test Them and add more data on choice.

+ `Enjoy :)` .